Jinjiang/vue-a11y-utils/README.md

 This component helps you to write `role` and `aria-*` attributes better.

-First you can put all `aria-*` attributes in an object.
-Second these a11y attributes can be inherited when more than 1 `<VueAria>` components nested.
+First you could put all `aria-*` attributes in an object.
+Second these a11y attributes could be inherited when more than 1 `<VueAria>` components nested.
 Third, it's more portable to use.

 ### API